sunsembrace/Solutions-Architect-Associate/readme.md

 Now enter the URL and see if the website works.
 Say it doesn’t load, lets see some of the issues on why:
 Instances are unhealthy → health checks failed → edit inbound rules and we see we allow traffic from our early application load balancer but we need to make a new rule to allow traffic from our network load balancer. → This should resolve it.

+19. To enable sticky sessions - hands on labs.
+Go to EC2 → target groups → actions → edit attributes → Scroll down to target selection configuration and enable Turn on stickiness. → Then choose LB generated cookie or application-based cookie. → Then duration and name it. → Save changes.

+→ Go to website from previous labs and refresh and you’ll see the “Hello world from x-ip → Open debugger and click network and you can keep refreshing page and you’ll see its always the same IP instance as it doesn’t change. → Using debugger check get request and you’ll see a response cookie and it’ll show an expiration date.